AGAT-7. Rev.0 summary and start of Rev.A design.

 The output works great.

-In the output schematic I had to add 100K resistor between comparator’s output and ground to make it work.
+In the output schematic, I had to add a 100K resistor between the comparator’s output and ground to make it work.
 But tests showed that reading is not stable enough with this schematic.
-I made another module on a breadboard with LM324 opamp (similar to the one used in “Apple IIe”).
-Its testing shows that with the 3.3V power supply the output signal is only 2.1V.
-With 5V power supply the output is 3.9V.
-3.9V is quite close to the FPGA maximum 4.1V, so it is better to connect it through a level shifter.
+I did another module on a breadboard with LM324 opamp (similar to the one used in “Apple IIe”).
+Its testing shows that with the 3.3V power supply, the output signal is only 2.1V.
+With a 5V power supply, the output is 3.9V.
+3.9V is close to the FPGA maximum of 4.1V, so connecting it through a level shifter is better.
 I have some spare outputs on the existing shifters.

 Temporarily in Rev.0 I will use 2.1V signal, because the FPGA has a 1.8V threshold.
-Tests showed very good quality of the signal.
+Tests showed the excellent quality of the signal.
 There was only one mistake from 10 test readings.
-I believe that it will be improved even more with 5V power supply.
-The module reads tape records recorded on Rev.0 and with “AGAT-7” emulator on PC with the same success.
+I believe that it will be improved even more with a 5V power supply.
+The module reads tape records recorded on Rev.0 and with the “AGAT-7” emulator on PC with the same success.
 The emulator also reads tapes recorded with Rev.0 without any problems.

-In Rev.A the new module based on LM321 (a single version of the quad opamp LM324) will be used.
-It will powered with 5V and a spare level shifter will be used to reduce the output signal to 3.3V.
+In Rev.A, the new module based on LM321 (a single version of the quad opamp LM324) will be used.
+It will be powered with 5V, and a spare level shifter will be used to reduce the output signal to 3.3V.